Request a Training

 - $600 for a full day of virtual training (5 hours, this includes time for lunch)

-- Members get one free, full day training yearly.
-Members may additionally request 1 full day in person training and 2 virtual trainings per year selected from our list of prepackaged trainings based on agency availability.
-Trainings are reserved for internal staff trainings only.
+- Members get one free, full day training yearly (based on the calendar year).
+Members may request 1 full day in-person training or 2 virtual/online trainings per year from our list of prepackaged training offerings.
+These trainings are reserved for the staff/interns/volunteers with a single only.

 Action Alliance staff also provide free and timely Technical Assistance (TA).
 TA comes in the form of phone calls, virtual meetings, or site visits to help people have the information, resources, and support they need to serve and be accountable to sexual and domestic violence survivors.
 If you are interested in TA, please check out https://vsdvalliance.org/build-skills/request-technical-assistance/